Section 988 Foreign Currency Transaction Reporting Rules for Options, Straddles and Hedges

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide a comprehensive guide to reporting foreign currency transactions.
+This course will provide a comprehensive guide to reporting foreign currency transactions.
 The panel will outline the ground rules under IRC Section 988 and discuss scenarios where the taxpayer may elect out of ordinary income treatment.
 The presenters will also give practical tools to navigating the complex rules governing foreign currency.
 The event will discuss the U.S. federal income tax consequences of individuals who hold foreign currency, invest in foreign stock and bonds, foreign currency futures or other derivatives, and will offer guidance on when a taxpayer might need to complete Form 8886 to disclose a reportable transaction arising from a foreign currency loss.

 - Background to transactions involving foreign currency